 Original gravity (OG) refers to the specific gravity or density of the beer before fermentation begins.
 It is a measurement of the amount of fermentable sugars present in the wort, which is the liquid extracted from the mashing process.
 The OG is typically measured using a hydrometer or a refractometer, and it is expressed in terms of gravity units (GU) or specific gravity (SG).

-The OG of a beer is influenced by several factors, including the amount and type of used, the process, and the desired style of beer.
-Generally, beers with higher OGs will have a higher content and more body, while beers with lower OGs will be lighter and less alcoholic.
+The OG of a beer is influenced by several factors, including the amount and type of malt used, the brewing process, and the desired style of beer.
+Generally, beers with higher OGs will have a higher alcohol content and more body, while beers with lower OGs will be lighter and less alcoholic.

 On the other hand, final gravity (FG) is the specific gravity of the beer after fermentation is complete.
-During fermentation, consumes the fermentable sugars in the wort and converts them into alcohol and carbon dioxide.
+During fermentation, yeast consumes the fermentable sugars in the wort and converts them into alcohol and carbon dioxide.
 The FG is an indication of how much sugar is left in the beer, as well as the yeast's ability to attenuate or ferment the sugars completely.

 The FG is also measured using a hydrometer or refractometer, and it is expressed in terms of GU or SG.
 A lower FG indicates a drier beer with less residual sweetness, while a higher FG suggests a sweeter beer with more body.